NotePlan/plugins/dwertheimer.Favorites/README.md

 You can use this functionality for quick access to:

+- Your favorite plugin commands with names you choose in a list of favorite commands you can glance at
-- A specific document
+- Open a specific document
-- A heading or line inside a document
+- Open to a heading or line inside a document
-- Inserting a particular template you use frequently
+- Inserting a particular template you use frequently with one command at your fingertips
 - Opening some website/page you frequently use when you are inside noteplan

 Favorite commands functionality is best used with the Link Creator plugin, which can be used to create URLs to launch a variety of functions inside NotePlan.